Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 the meshes get bound to the skeleton, not the armature `GameObjects`.

 By default, Kinemation treats anything with an `Animator` as a skeleton.
-That `GameObject` and all descendants become bones.
+That `GameObject` and all descendants become bones (except Skinned Meshes).
 This means the “skeleton” is usually also a “bone”.
 For optimized hierarchies, Kinemation creates a de-optimized shadow hierarchy and analyzes that instead.

 However, which bones are part of a skeleton can be completely overridden by a user.